Architecture

 GCGoccia.GarbageCollectorMark-and-sweep garbage collection

 For tree-walk execution, see Interpreter; for bytecode execution, see Bytecode VM.
-For recurring implementation patterns and terminology (Define vs Assign, bindings, …), see Core patterns.
+For canonical terminology, see GocciaScript Context.
+For recurring implementation patterns and Define vs Assign implementation details, see Core patterns.

 Design Direction#